Associate Board FAQ

-There are five main requirements to join the Junior Board:
+There are five main requirements to join the Associate Board:

 - Members should be between the ages of 25 and 40.

-- Members should hold a valid Chicago Public Library card.
+- Members should hold a valid public library card.

 - Members must attend at least two of the quarterly member meetings annually.

 - Members are required to join and participate in at least one committee.

 - Members are required to pay the annual membership dues of $250 with an additional fundraising goal of $500 during their first year, and $750 for all subsequent years.

 Any tickets Associate Board members purchase to Library Foundation events, friends who purchase tickets to our events, donations, sponsorships, and in-kind gifts to the Library Foundation are credited to the Associate Board member who solicited the gift and count towards the member’s fundraising goal.

 I’d like to be considered for membership on the Associate Board.
 Where do I start?